You have a friend in Hanoi. You just don’t know it. Yet.

 Hanoi by Motorbike

-To give you a better idea of the must-sees for your Hanoi Kids tour, I’d like to share some of the sights I enjoyed courtesy of the Vietnam Television reporters who were in my media training classes.
+To give you a better idea of the must-sees for planning your Hanoi Kids tour, I’d like to share some of the sights I enjoyed courtesy of the Vietnam Television reporters who were in my media training classes.
 Despite maintaining a full workload during the demanding course, they took their personal time to show me around their city.
 We traveled — like most Hanoi residents — by motorbike.

 Zipping around the streets and enjoying the lakeside breezes on a cool evening is an unbelievable feeling of freedom.
 However, I don’t recommend that you try to negotiate the crazy traffic yourself or take a chance on the motorcycle guys who may stop foreigners on the street to offer a ride.
 If you’re lucky enough to make a friend you can trust and they offer a seat on the back — climb on!
 (They should also offer you a legally required helmet.)
 Motorbike is not an option with a Hanoi Kids tour.
 Your guide will either help you take the bus, or deal with the translations as you take a taxi.